Cee1414/AI-Tools/README.md

 ## Configuration
-To configure the application, set the following environment variable: creat `/instance/config.py` file and enter this text
+To configure the application, set the following environment variable: create an `/instance/config.py` file in the root of the project foler and enter this text
 ```python
 SECRET_KEY = 'placeholder-key-update-text'
 ```